arafat-sayad/arafat-sayad/README.md

 and detail-oriented professional seeking a DevOps Engineer position to contribute to efficiently managing DevOps infrastructure, deploying applications, and implementing DevOps practices.
-I have been working with Web-based applications for more than 3 years.
+I have been working with Web-based applications with over 3 years of experience as a Level 2 DevOps Engineer.
 I am experienced in Linux System administration, DevOps, and digital transformation and implementing software applications comprising Web Apps, Web APIs, Data Migration, and Integration Apps using Microsoft .NET and Microsoft Azure